lonelyion/irz/README.md

 For details on this project, please visit [this post on my blog](https://www.lonelyion.com/2019/control-aircon-with-web-and-raspberrypi/) (Chinese only).

 I will probably not update this project in the future.
+Using smart IoT devices like [Xiaomi Mijia AC Controller](https://www.mi.com/ac-controller) is much better if you want to control your air conditioner remotely.
+This is just a practice project which leads me to learn full-stack development.

 # Todo
 + <del>Send IR commands with program parameters.</del> done